 A telephone service is in place for all prescriptions and can be used by calling the Practice.

-Arrange with a local chemist to request & collect your prescription.
-See Chemist Collect Service below.
+Arrange with a local pharmacy to request and collect your prescription.
+Pharmacy Collection Service.

 - In Person:

 You may request your prescription by ticking the items that you require on the reorder slip and either place the slip in the designated prescription box in our waiting area or hand in to reception.

 Please note that it is not possible to accept repeat medication orders by fax.